Giant telescope to explore far reaches of cosmos

 The SKA is more than just a scientific bauble.
 Global tech companies are already earmarking development funds linked to the project, which will rely on computing technology that does not even exist yet to process the flood of data it will collect.
 Scientists estimate that the SKA will need processing power equivalent to several million of today's fastest computers.

-International Business Machines Corp <IBM.N > and Astron, the Netherlands institute for radio astronomy, announced in April a 33 million euro, five-year deal to develop extremely fast computer systems with low power requirements for the SKA project.
+International Business Machines Corp and Astron, the Netherlands institute for radio astronomy, announced in April a 33 million euro ($42 million), five-year deal to develop extremely fast computer systems with low power requirements for the SKA project.

 "If you take the current global daily Internet traffic and multiply it by two, you are in the range of the data set that the Square Kilometre Array radio telescope will be collecting every day," said IBM Researcher Ton Engbersen at the announcement of the deal.

-Other companies that have signed partnership agreements with the project include Nokia-Siemens NOK1V.HE (SIEGn.DE), BAE Systems PLC, Cisco Systems Inc (CSCO.O) and Selex Galileo, a UK unit of Italian group Finmeccanica SpA SIFI.MI.
+Other companies that have signed partnership agreements with the project include Nokia-Siemens, BAE Systems PLC, Cisco Systems Inc and Selex Galileo, a UK unit of Italian group Finmeccanica SpA.

 The engineering and computing challenges are significant, not least the provision of power to run the array and the supercomputers in remote locations away from the radio interference of towns and cities.